 - having a parent who is emotionally detached

-Your doctor will begin by giving you a physical examination.
-This is to check for any physical conditions that could cause your symptoms.
-He or she will ask you about your symptoms and whether other members of your family have personality disorders.
+Most people with STPD receive the diagnosis in early adulthood.
+If your doctor suspects you have it, they’ll begin by giving you a physical examination to check for physical conditions that could cause your symptoms.
+They’ll also ask about your symptoms and whether other family members have personality disorders.

-Your doctor may send you to a psychiatrist or psychologist for a psychiatric assessment.
-This will include questions about:
+Your doctor may refer you to a psychiatrist or psychologist for a psychiatric assessment.
+They’ll likely ask you about:

 - when your symptoms began